oss-slu/PilotDataSynchronization/README.md

 ## Build System
 This project uses the Meson build system to build our project!
 More information can be found on the [Meson homepage](https://mesonbuild.com/).

+## Unit Testing
+This project uses the [GoogleTest framework](https://google.github.io/googletest/) for unit testing in our project to ensure that each component functions as expected.We are currently focusing on achieving at least 80% test coverage across our codebase to ensure reliability and reduce the likelihood of defects in the system.
+As the project develops, we continue to refine and add more tests to cover all critical components of the project, improving robustness and identifying potential issues early in the development cycle.

 ## Prerequisites

 To run the code, ensure you have the following packages installed using your preferred package manager: